-Prosciutto has a sweet, salty taste and a pleasant aroma.
-Its texture is dense and silky, the result of being pressed during curing.
+Prosciutto -- air-dried Italian ham -- has a sweet, salty taste and a pleasant aroma.
 Because it is so flavorful, a little goes a long way.
-It's often used in sandwiches, pasta dishes, and salads.
+Try serving these pork chops with Lemony Lima Beans with Parmesan.

 - Total Time:

 - Servings: 4